skulpt/skulpt/moreiteration.rst

 In some cases, there have been errors in the underlying tables, most famously in the table the Intel Pentium processor chip used to perform floating-point division.

-Although a log table is not as useful as it once was, it still makes a good example of iteration.
+Although a power of 2 table is not as useful as it once was, it still makes a good example of iteration.
 The following program outputs a sequence of values in the left column and 2 raised to the power of that value in the right column: